2022/2023 Volunteer Board Members

 - Networking and leadership.

-All members review letters of intent, grants, and determine final awards.
+All members review grant applications and determine final awards.
 Members actively recruit new members throughout Benton County, reviewing online member interest forms and voting to accept new members.

 Specific positions within the board may include:

-- Tracks the Letters of Intent (LOI), grant applications, and grant award processes through completion.
+- Tracks the grant applications, and grant award processes through completion.

-- Works with Communications team to publicize call for LOI and for Board vacancies.
+- Works with Communications team to publicize call for applications and for Board vacancies.

-- Works with Secretary to draft LOI invitation to apply or rejection letters, grant awards and final decline letters.
+- Works with Secretary to draft grant awards and final decline letters.

-- Works with Web team to create, from online applications, LOI and grant summaries.
+- Works with Web team to create online applications and grant summaries.
 Sets up email contact groups for applicants.

 - Tracks incoming signed grant agreements with Treasurer, to facilitate submission of grantee information to Benton County Finance for check disbursement.